Join the Great Dane Care Newsletter!

 For a fraction of the cost of care, you’ll always be able to afford veterinary care if needed.

-One common mistake that we see being made is thinking of pet insurance as being similar to home or auto insurance.
 While those options will be rarely or possibly never needed, it’s almost guaranteed that your Great Dane will be injured or ill at some point in their lifetime.

-While this is certainly not a topic that anyone will enjoy discussing, pet euthanasia is a very real thing.
-These “economic euthanasia” situations occur when a pet owner is unable to afford the care for their animal, and rather than let them continue to live in pain the veterinarian is forced to put them down.
+These “economic euthanasia” situations occur when a pet owner is unable to afford the care for their animal, and rather than let them continue to live in pain, the veterinarian is forced to put them down.

 Regardless of how you feel about the morality of this situation, it’s one that I can guarantee you no pet owner ever wants to experience or even have to consider for that matter.

-Pet insurance alternatives
+Pet insurance Alternatives

-1. Create a pet savings account – Rather than making a monthly payment to an insurance provider you could instead choose to set aside the money on your own.
+1. Create a pet savings account – Rather than making a monthly payment to an insurance provider, you could instead choose to set aside the money on your own.
 Many banks allow you to open free savings accounts, for which you could send a set amount of money from every paycheck.

 3. Credit financing – Certain financial institutions have programs in place that are specific to the financing of veterinary care.
 Chase Health Care, Care Credit, and Citi Health Card are just a few.